-The Application Identifier (8004) indicates that the GS1 Application Identifier data field contains a GIAI (Global Individual Asset Identifier).
-This element string may be used for the unique identification of individual assets to provide a means to store relevant data.
+The GS1 Application Identifier (8004) indicates that the GS1 Application Identifier data field contains a GIAI (Global Individual Asset Identifier).
+The GIAI is used for the unique identification of individual assets.

 Note: Note: This element string must never be used to identify the entity as a trade item or logistic unit.
 If an asset is transferred between parties, the GIAI cannot be used for ordering the asset.
 However, asset identification may be exchanged between parties for the purpose of traceability.